uQr/cordova-docs/DPS_test/articles/package-and-publish/package-app-built-with-visual-studio.md

 If you accidentally delete the ant.properties file, create a new project and copy the file from your new project to the previous project.

-**Tip** For information on how to create the packaging assets for Android, see the [github documentation](https://github.com/Microsoft/cordova-docs/tree/master/tutorial-package-publish#android).
+**Tip** For information on how to create the packaging assets for Android, see the [Android section in the walkthrough on packaging](../tutorial-package-publish/tutorial-package-publish-readme.md#android).

 ## <a id="iOS">Package and sign an iOS app